Rentokil Initial Plc Class Action: Levi & Korsinsky Reminds Rentokil Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of J...

-NEW YORK, Jan.
-14, 2025 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+16, 2025 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Rentokil investors who were adversely affected by alleged securities fraud between December 1, 2023 and September 10, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: